 Dr. Wang currently serves as adjunct assistant professor in the Department of Chemical and Biological Engineering, as well as associate scientist at the Ames National Laboratory of Department of Energy at Iowa State University.
 He got his Ph.D. in Chemical and Petroleum Engineering from University of Kansas in 2010.
 He obtained another Ph.D. in Environmental Science and Engineering from Wuhan University in 2007.
 Before he joined Iowa State University in 2012, he has worked as Jorge Heller Postdoctoral Fellow in Harvard-MIT Division of Health Sciences and Technology of MIT and Harvard Medical School.
 Dr. Wang has worked as engineer in a chemical company and a pharmaceutical company before.

 As a measure of Dr. Wang’s work in the fields of chemical and biomedical engineering, he has received numerous prestigious awards including the Lloyd Mayer Scholar, McGee-Wagner Interdisciplinary Research Award (ISU), PhRMA Foundation Research Starter Award, and Crohn’s & Colitis Foundation of America Career Award.
 These awards clearly recognize his contributions to improve the quality of life for humans afflicted with chronic, debilitating diseases.
 Dr. Wang’s reputation is also recognized by various academic societies as he serves as Editor, Associated Editor and Editorial Board members for prominent scientific journals.
 For example, he is the Editor of Royal Society of Chemistry (RSC) Smart Materials Series.
-He has served as Associate Editor of Journal of Biomedical Nanotechnology and is an Editorial Board Member of the International Journal of Pharmaceutics, Molecules, and Heliyon.
+He has served as Editorial Board Members of the International Journal of Pharmaceutics, Molecules, and Heliyon.
 He also has served as Session Chair of the Biomedical Engineering Society (BMES) Annual Meeting since 2013.
 He also has served as study section member for the National Institute of Health (NIH) and panel member of the National Science Foundation (NSF).
 Dr. Wang will continue to employ his multidisciplinary expertise in the areas of materials science, stem cells, microfabrication, and pharmaceutical chemistry to address and resolve challenging problems of human health.

 In addition to pursuing cutting edge scientific research, Dr. Wang has also committed to a career of teaching, not only in the classroom, but also in the laboratory.
 Recently, Dr. Wang has brought together scientists and engineers what work in different fields of chemistry, physics, biology, materials science, pharmaceutics, medicine, and clinics to write two books “Smart Materials for Tissue Engineering: Fundamental Principles” and “Smart Materials for Tissue Engineering: Applications”.
 These two books aim to fill this gap and tries to introduce new tissue engineering smart materials to a wide audience, from the scientific communities, educational organizations, to industrial manufactures.